uwei/jassijs-reporteditor/README.md

 }
 ```
 For each member in dataforeach the body is repeated.
 In this example for each cust in data.
 The header and the foorter is filled at the beginning and the end of the datatable.
-Datatables could also have on or multiple groups - [example](https://uwei.github.io/jassijs-reporteditor/web/#do=jassijs_editor.CodeEditor&file=demoreports/22-Datatable.ts&line=1).
+Datatables could also have one or multiple groups - [example](https://uwei.github.io/jassijs-reporteditor/web/#do=jassijs_editor.CodeEditor&file=demoreports/22-Datatable.ts&line=1).
 ```javascript
 datatable: {
                 groups: [